 The Roborock S6 MaxV is better for most purposes than the Shark IQ Robot.
 The Roborock is easier to maintain, incurs fewer recurring costs, and delivers significantly better performance on bare floors.
 It can also automatically adjust its suction power depending on the surface type.
 However, the Shark is lighter and does a better job of cleaning carpets.

-The Shark IQ Robot and iRobot Roomba i4 each have their own advantages, so one may suit you better than the other depending on your needs.
-The Shark has a bigger dustbin and performs better on both bare floors and low-pile carpet.
+The Shark IQ Robot and the iRobot Roomba i4 each have their own advantages, so one may suit you better than the other depending on your needs.
+The Shark has a bigger dustbin and performs better on both bare floors and low-pile carpets.
 It also has a longer maximum runtime, though this can vary in the real world.
-Meanwhile, the iRobot charges much faster, has an automatic surface type adjustment feature, feels better-built, and incurs fewer recurring costs.
+Meanwhile, the iRobot charges much faster, has an automatic surface type adjustment feature, feels better built, and incurs fewer recurring costs.
 It also does a better job of maneuvering around obstacles.

-The iRobot Roomba 960 and Shark IQ Robot have different strengths.
-The Shark performs better on bare floors as well as low and high-pile carpet and has longer maximum battery life.
-Meanwhile, the iRobot is better-built, easier to maintain, incurs fewer recurring costs, has a larger dust bin, and recharges in less than a third of the time.
+The iRobot Roomba 960 and the Shark IQ Robot have different strengths.
+The Shark performs better on bare floors as well as low- and high-pile carpets and has longer maximum battery life.
+Meanwhile, the iRobot is better built, easier to maintain, incurs fewer recurring costs, has a larger dust bin, and recharges in less than a third of the time.

 The Shark IQ Robot is a better option for most uses than the Shark ION Robot AV753 Series.
 The IQ clears debris more effectively on all surface types, uses smart-pathing to plot more efficient cleaning routes, and comes with boundary makers to prevent it from moving into certain areas.
 Meanwhile, the ION has a much longer battery life while taking less time to recharge.

 The Shark IQ Robot is a better overall robot vacuum than the eufy RoboVac G30.
-The Shark does a better job of cleaning debris on bare floors as well as low and high-pile carpet, feels better-made, and maneuvers over obstructions like electrical cords more effectively.
+The Shark does a better job of cleaning debris on bare floors as well as low- and high-pile carpets, feels better made, and maneuvers over obstructions like electrical cords more effectively.
 Meanwhile, the eufy is a little easier to maintain.

 The Roborock S6 is better overall than the Shark IQ Robot.
-The Roborock is better-built and has superior battery performance.
-It also delivers better overall cleaning capability on bare floors and low-pile carpet while maneuvering far more effectively.
+The Roborock is better built and has superior battery performance.
+It also delivers better overall cleaning capability on bare floors and low-pile carpets while maneuvering far more effectively.
 That said, the Shark picks up a little more material on shaggy carpets.

 The Shark IQ Robot and the iRobot Roomba E5 have different advantages.
-The Shark performs better on all surface types, has a larger dirt compartment, and longer battery life.
-The iRobot is better-built, easier to maintain, and charges substantially faster.
+The Shark performs better on all surface types, has a larger dirt compartment, and has a longer battery life.
+The iRobot is better built, easier to maintain, and charges substantially faster.
 It also has a HEPA filter to trap allergens as it cleans.

 The Shark IQ Robot vacuum has good build quality.
 It has a body made of a mix of glossy and matte-finish hard plastic, along with a rubber front bumper and rubber-treaded plastic wheels.
 Its dirt compartment is also made of hard plastic, but it scratches easily and feels as though it could break if it were dropped.
 It doesn't require too much assembly out-of-the-box, requiring only that you snap in the two included side brushes and place the appliance on its charging dock.